 Gregory is a seasoned project practitioner, leader, and creator of opportunities.
 He has had a broad career with roles such as project manager, PMO coordinator, technical support specialist, store-man and disc jockey.
 As a result, he has a unique ability to understand the impact of change upon various units of a business.
 Gregory brings this diversity of skills to his work creating accessible documents for clients.

-Angela has worked with CfID for over 20 years and keeps the office running smoothly.
+Angela has worked with Centre for Inclusive Design for over 20 years and keeps our office running smoothly.
+She enjoys being a part of an organisation that has been making a difference.
 Angela is legally deaf and has a lived understanding of challenges faced by people with disability and the difference accessibility and inclusion can make.
 She is also our in-house Auslan coach.

 Dayna is a communication and innovation student who uses her unique experiences and views to challenge traditional design constructions.
 Dayna coordinates marketing and advertising projects, while giving insight into user experience and research at CfID.
 Dayna is currently studying a Bachelor of Communication and Bachelor of Creative Intelligence and Innovation.

 Communication and Grants Coordinator

 Claire has recently finished her undergraduate degree and has a keen interest in social equity and understanding the human experience.
 She has worked as a disability support worker throughout her studies and worked with Ozharvest to establish an accessible volunteering program.
 Claire has completed a Bachelor of Communication and a Bachelor of Creative Intelligence and Innovation.